ukncsc/lme/docs/upgrading.md

 Now check services.msc or similar and ensure that the winlogbeat service is running.

 To get the most out of LME we strongly recommend you follow chapter 4 again to upload the latest dashboards to your LME instance.
+To get the smart 'signals' detection engine working we suggest you follow that section in chapter 4 if you have not already.

 ### Versions Earlier than v0.1